 - Time and geo-stamped reports and photos

-The app replaces those uncertainties with complete transparency.
+An app used by your field service team replaces those uncertainties with complete transparency.
 There are no questions about what has transpired.

 2. Technology: Forward-thinking